pyGuru123/Automation-Tools-and-Utilities-Python/Word2PDF/README.md

 ## How to Download

-Download this project from here [Download Word 2 PDF](https://downgit.github.io/#/home?url=https://github.com/pyGuru123/Tkinter-Applications/tree/master/Instagram%20Batch%20post%20downloader)
+Download this project from here [Download Word 2 PDF](https://downgit.github.io/#/home?url=https://github.com/pyGuru123/File-Converters/tree/main/Word2PDF)

 ## Requirements

+The Application works for windows and supposes you have microsoft office ( >2007 ) installed. \

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install following packages :-
 * pywin32